xwp/engineering-best-practices/_includes/markdown/Workflows.md

 For plugin projects we generally just use GitHub issues, but for client projects and internal sites we almost always use *JIRA* for issue tracking.

-Our normal workflow consists of the following JIRA statuses, where a ticket will generally transition from start to finish, although some backtracking does happen, for instance an ticket moving to QA but then getting sent back for development.
+Our normal workflow consists of the following JIRA workflow, where a ticket will generally transition from start to finish, although some backtracking does happen, for instance an ticket moving to QA but then getting sent back for development.
 The JIRA workflow is:

 1. *To Do*: Issue has not been worked on yet.
 1. *In Development*: Issue is assigned to an engineer and work is being done.